 After her work on Turbulence, Cynthia started producing records.
 When the writing team of Cullen-Catania penned a theme song for ABC daytime’s “Food for Thought with Claire Thomas” Cynthia began composing for film & TV.
 You can hear much of the Saucy Monky catalog, and Cynthia’s solo works in network shows & indie film (highlights include Nickelodeon, CBS, ABC, MTV and various film work).

 Currently, the singer-songwriter-producer recorded an album of songs with The Secret Things, an LA rock trio, along with friends Dan Nelles (drums) & Steve Giles (bass).
-Their anticipated EP “Shock Diary” was released on October 27.
-Check out the band’s new website and video for the single “All The Way Down”.
-TST’s live debut was on May 22, 2016, during the Temecula Balloon & Wine Festival.
+Their anticipated EP “Shock Diary” was released October 2016.
+Check out the band’s website and video for the band’s first single “All The Way Down”.
+TST’s live debut was during the Temecula Balloon & Wine Festival.
 They shared the stage with Neon Trees & Jimmy Eat World.
 A brand new single Cynthia produced for the band, “Down By The Water (Video Remix)” is an homage to PJ Harvey.
 The remix has been released on iTunes & Spotify.
-Filmmaker Sue Ann Pien has created an amazing video for said release, which drops worldwide on FaceBook and YouTube September 12th.
-Join the band for a video release party, concert and benefit for the Transgender community September 15th @The Hotel Cafe in Hollywood.
-All TST door monies & proceeds go to the transgender charities & non-profits aligned with the “Down By The Water” video, including the It Gets Better Project, TeenLine, TransLatina Coalition, VanNess Recovery House.
+Filmmaker Sue Ann Pien has created an amazing video for said release, which was released worldwide on FaceBook and YouTube September 12th.
+The band celebrated at the video release party and created a concert and benefit for the Transgender community @The Hotel Cafe in Hollywood.
+All TST door monies & proceeds went to the transgender charities & non-profits aligned with the “Down By The Water” video, including the It Gets Better Project, TeenLine, TransLatina Coalition, VanNess Recovery House.
 For more info, visit The Secret Things online.

 On the composing front, Cynthia scored a short film by Barry Papick entitled “Breakable”.
 It has been accepted into the Canadian World Film Festival.
-She has since completed her first full-length endeavor, the documentary “Enter Stage 4”, a film by Erica Brookhart.
-Cynthia has also been writing & producing songs for film.
-End credit song “Get Wired” will be released in the forthcoming documentary “Generation Zapped” this fall.
+She has since completed her first full-length documentary “Enter Stage 4”, a film by Erica Brookhart.
+Enter Stage 4 recently received honors at the Glendale International Film Festival.
+Cynthia has been writing & producing songs for film.
+End credit song “Get Wired” will be released in the forthcoming documentary “Generation Zapped” later this fall.
 Other upcoming credits include Tosca Musk’s “Hollywood Dirt“.

 Stay tuned for more adventures & updates here.